30-Minute Mediterranean Rice (Yellow Basmati Rice)

 After 20 minutes, open the lid and fluff the rice gently with the back of a spatula or using a fork.
 Cover again and allow it to rest for 10 minutes before serving.

-Garnish the rice with fried almonds or pine nuts, fried raisins, and parsley for a bright pop of colour.
-This yellow basmati rice can be served right away with your main.
+If you know me – you know my rice will always be garnished with fried almonds or pine nuts, fried raisins, and parsley for a bright pop of colour.
+This step makes it extra special, but also adds texture.

 If you tried these recipes, please consider leaving a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page – I’d love to hear from you!
 You can also hop on over to Instagram and say hello!